afcarl/kalama/README.md

 Currently it uses Incremental Hierarchical Agglomerative Clustering so that a hierarchy can be maintained for a given set of comments and new comments can be incorporated in an online fashion.

-For smaller comment sets (<~500) it performs at a reasonable speed (though definitely not fast enough to re-process comments on every request), for larger sets it can get quite slow.
+For smaller comment sets (<~500) it performs at a reasonable speed (though definitely not fast enough to re-process comments on every request); for larger sets it can get quite slow.

 Geiger's text vectorization pipeline can be trained using the command: